 Choose Curve Point

-Use Curves->Insert Knot to add an edit point at the curve point location, a CV will be added nearby.
+Use Curves->Insert Knot to add a CV and an edit point on the point location

-Curve Points can be used to detach curves as well with Curves->Detach.
+Curve Points can be used to detach curves with Curves->Detach.

 Have you noticed when you transform an object it moves exactly as input.
 This is an absolute transformation.
 For example: Rotate an object 90 degrees, then rotate it 10 degrees.
 The object will be rotated 10 degrees.
-An object rotated with a relative transformation would have been rotated 100 degrees.
+An object rotated with a relative transformation would have added 90 + 10 and rotated 100 degrees.
 Relative mode adds or multiplies the new transformation to the existing transformation.
 The software defaults to absolute transformations.
 Occasionally, you will find a need for relative, especially when you are working with exact measurements.

 Switch the selection button to Relative transformation on the status line, way over on the top right side of the screen.
 (Sometimes this is hidden if your screen is small, click on the show/hide buttons to expand hidden sections.)
-When you enter a value in the box for a transformation, such as scale, rotate, or move, the object or component will transform using a relative transformation.
+Select a move, scale or rotate manipulator.
+When you enter a value in the box the object or component will transform using a relative transformation.